The first year of the new Taliban government and the plight of Afghan girls and women - News

 In higher education, the Taliban required men and women to study in different classrooms.
 They cannot attend classes at night and there have been complaints that they have been removed from many courses.
 In addition, educational institutions suffer from a shortage of teachers, as many left Afghanistan after the new government was established.

-Specialist Francisrosy Barbosa says that Western aid occurred with the reception of Afghan refugees, but there was no direct aid to the country aimed at fighting hunger and guaranteeing human rights.
+Specialist Francisrosy Barbosa says that Western aid occurred with the reception of Afghan refugees, but there was no direct aid to the country aimed at combating hunger and guaranteeing human rights.

 “Much of this setback that we see today in Afghanistan could have been avoided if the US had left in a strategic way, in the sense of leaving consolidated issues within the country”, he says.